-The Books for 'Cats program offers eligible first-year entering students the ability to borrow course materials (including textbooks, clickers, access codes, lab coats, goggles, LabArchives and more) in nearly 100 selected introductory courses.
+The Books for 'Cats program offers eligible entering first-year students the ability to borrow course materials (including textbooks, clickers, access codes, and lab equipment) in over 100 selected introductory courses.
 Eligible students are identified by the Financial Aid Office, and students receive quarterly email invitations with instructions for participating.

-If you have questions about the Books for 'Cats program, contact Lee West, Director of Undergraduate Education, Provost Office (firstname.lastname@example.org).
-If you have eligibility questions, contact Brian Drabik, Senior Associate Director in Financial Aid at email@example.com.
+If you have questions about the Books for 'Cats program, contact Michael Fitzpatrick, Senior Director of FGLI Initiatives, Provost Office (email@example.com).
+If you have eligibility questions, contact Brian Drabik, Senior Associate Director in Financial Aid at firstname.lastname@example.org.